Kant1-0/fillit/README.md

 ___________
 #### Render Tetriminos
-You can render different type of tetriminos thanks to the (https://github.com/hqro/Tetriminos-generator "Tetriminos Generator") made by hqro.
+You can render different type of tetriminos thanks to the [Tetriminos Generator](https://github.com/hqro/Tetriminos-generator) made by hqro.
 The makefile handle invalid and valid samples of 6 tetriminos.
 If you wanna learn more about it go at original project git.

 To compile the Tetriminos generator: